 Subject to the passive foreign investment company rules discussed above, the gross amount of any distributions we make to you with respect to our ADSs or ordinary shares (including the amount of any taxes withheld therefrom) will generally be included in your gross income as dividend income on the date of actual or constructive receipt by the depositary, in the case of ADSs, or by you, in the case of ordinary shares, but only to the extent the distribution is paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
-To the extent the amount of the distribution exceeds our current and accumulated earnings and profits (as determined under U.S. federal income tax principles), such excess amount will be treated first as a tax-free return of your tax basis in your ADSs or ordinary shares, and then, to the extent such excess amount exceeds your tax basis, as capital gain.
+To the extent the amount of the distribution exceeds our current and accumulated earnings and profits (as determined under U.S. federal income tax principles), such excess amount will be treated first as a tax-free retum of your tax basis in your ADSs or ordinary shares, and then, to the extent such exceeds your tax basis, as capital gain.
 We currently do not, and we do not intend to, calculate our earnings and profits under U.S. federal income tax principles.
-Therefore, a U.S. Holder should expect that a distribution will generally be treated as a dividend even if that distribution would otherwise be reported as a non-taxable return of capital or as capital gain under the rules described above.
+Therefore, a U.S. Holder should expect that a distribution will generally be treated as a dividend even if that distribution would otherwise be reported as a non-taxable retum of capital or as capital gain under the rules described above.
 Any dividends we pay will not be eligible for the dividends-received deduction allowed to corporations in respect of dividends received from other U.S. corporations.

 With respect to certain non-corporate U.S. Holders, including individual U.S. Holders, dividends generally will be "qualified dividend income" that is taxed at the lower applicable capital gains rate, provided certain conditions are satisfied, including (1) our ADSs or ordinary shares are readily tradable on an established securities market in the United States, or we are eligible for the benefits of a qualifying income tax treaty with the United States that includes an exchange of information program, (2) we are neither a passive foreign investment company nor treated as such with respect to you for our taxable year in which the dividend is paid and the preceding taxable year, and (3) certain holding period and other requirements are met.
 Based on U.S. Treasury guidance, we expect the ADSs will be considered readily tradable on an established securities market in the United States for purposes of clause (1) above so long as they remain listed on the Nasdaq Global Select Market.
 If we are deemed to be a "resident enterprise" under PRC tax law (see "Item 10.
-Additional Information-E. Taxation-PRC Taxation"), we may be eligible for the benefits of the income tax treaty between the United States and the PRC.
-As discussed above in -Passive Foreign Investment Company," we believe we were a PFIC for the taxable year ending December 31, 2013, and there is a significant risk that we will be a PFIC for future taxable years.
+Additional Information-E. Taxation-PRC Taxation"), we may be eligible for the benefits of the income tax treaty between the United States and there is a significant risk that we will be a PFIC for future taxable years.
 You should consult your tax advisors regarding the availability of the lower capital gains rate applicable to qualified dividend income for any dividends paid with respect to the ADSs or ordinary shares and any possible change in law relating to the availability of such lower rate for dividends paid by us.